Written testimonials are an exceptionally valuable form of referrals for insurance agencies.

 Never stop collecting them

 There is not a limit to how many testimonials an insurance agency should collect.
 For one, the more you have the greater the impact will be on social proof.
 We have several clients with over 200 testimonials that are fed directly to their website.
-Of course prospects will not read every one of them, but the sheer number alone will have a lasting impact.
+Of course, prospects will not read every one of them, but the sheer number alone will have a lasting impact.
 Moreover, because of the significant impact testimonials have on client retention, agents should always be collecting them.

 When a client gives their insurance agent a personal recommendation, they must first have someone in mind that would benefit from the referral.
 On the other hand, when a client writes a testimonial, they’re essentially providing a referral that can be viewed by anyone that is currently evaluating the insurance agency.
-Because they don’t need to think of any one person to refer, an agent’s promoters—clients willing to refer—can write them a testimonial at a moment’s notice.
-This opens the door for an insurance agent to call their clients to action by asking them to share their experience with others.
+Because they don’t need to think of anyone person to refer, an agent’s promoters—clients willing to refer—can write them a testimonial at a moment’s notice.
+This opens the door for an insurance agent to call their clients to action by asking them to share their experiences with others.

 Of course, there’s more to asking than simply… asking.
 To get the maximum number of testimonials, an agent will need to have processes in place that will consistently identify each promoter and then communicate with them in such a way that encourages them to provide positive feedback.
 Rocket Referrals automates these steps for insurance agencies by first uncovering an agency’s promoters using the Net Promoter Score (NPS).
 After the survey, we then follow up with language that effectively collects testimonials from, on average, 15% of an agency’s total client base.
-Therefore, an agency with 2,000 clients will receive around 300 testimonials within the first 6 months of implementing Rocket Referrals.
+An agency with 2,000 clients will receive around 300 testimonials within the first 6 months of implementing Rocket Referrals.